Protect dog paws on hot pavements featured image

 5. Protect Paws from Hot Pavements With Dog Shoes

-Not all dogs like wearing shoes, and it may take time before your fido gets accustomed to walking with shoes.
+Not all dogs like wearing shoes, and it may take time before your Fido gets accustomed to walking with shoes.

 6. Use All-Terrain Dog Boots When Necessary